TimvanScherpenzeel/gltf-to-usdz-research/README.md

 Converting asset file 'DamagedHelmet.usda' ...
 ```

-In order to see the contents of the outputted `USDZ` change the extension to `.zip` and unzip it, preferably in a seperate folder.
+In order to see the contents of the outputted `USDZ` change the extension to `.zip` and unzip it.
+You will see a `.usdc` and several textures (if the original glTF file had textures).

 ## Development